inbo/moneos/CONTRIBUTING.md

 ## **Checking a reviewed chapter**

 -   see first three steps of 'Reviewing a chapter'
--   Open the window to compare commits via `diff`
+-   Using `diff` , open the window to compare commits

 ![](images/clipboard-2460144022.png)